 This corporate communication skills training is uniquely dedicated to:

-- How to prepare for a presentation to leaders with vision
+- How to prepare for presentations for highly focused leaders with vision

 Tailored to your organization

-CCI works with your organization to address specific requirements attuned to your senior executives.
-Our role is training and developing selected members of management to develop the Board Presence to effectively speak and interface with C-Level leaders and Board Directors.
+Corporate Class Inc. works with your organization to address specific requirements attuned to your senior executives.
+Our role is training through leadership coaching, selected members of management to develop the Board Presence to effectively speak, interface and connect with C-Level leaders and Board Directors.